pierky/dockerfiles/openbgpd/README.md

 This image is based on the master branch of [OpenBGPD Portable](https://github.com/openbgpd-portable/).
 It `EXPOSE`s port 179 and mounts host's directory `./bgpd` in the container's `/etc/bgpd` directory; here the `bgpd.conf` is used to give `bgpd` the startup configuration.

+# Tag `8.2`

+This image is based on the 8.2 version of [OpenBGPD Portable](https://github.com/openbgpd-portable/).

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Tag `8.0`

 This image is based on the 8.0 version of [OpenBGPD Portable](https://github.com/openbgpd-portable/).